LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Figure 3 ](/Pictures/Figure3.png)

-All instructions of the SAP-1 computer are executed in 6 steps noted in the diagram and wiring diagram T1 - T6.
+All instructions of the SAP-1 computer are executed in 6 steps marked in the diagram and in the electrical diagram T1 - T6.
 The first 3 steps are the Fetch portion and the last 3 are the Execution portion of the instruction.
-The Fetch part of the instruction is identical for all instructions.
-The Execution part is specific to each individual instruction.
+The Fetch portion of the instruction is identical for all instructions.
+The Execution portion is specific to each individual instruction.

 ALL UNIMPLEMENTED INSTRUCTIONS WILL BE TREATED BY THE SAP-1 CPU AS A NOP INSTRUCTION